-This bill generally requires platform operators that use personalized algorithms, before allowing access to their platform, to either determine that the user is not a minor, or if the user is a minor, to obtain consent from the minor's parent or legal guardian.
+This bill generally requires covered platform operators, before giving a user access to any portion of the platform that uses a personalized algorithm, to (1) verify a covered user's age and (2) if the user is a minor, receive permission from the minor's parent or legal guardian.
 It also sets certain conditions where age verification is not required (e.g., media that immediately follows another item in a preexisting sequence from the same author, creator, or poster).